These are a few of Islington Faces Blog favourite people and places around Angel and Camden Passage…

 Bubble tea owner/manager Joel Erickson: “I just really like the whole area.
 I grew up here so it’s nice to be back.”

 Staffer: “ I like Camden Passage and Chapel Market though I can’t pick a single shop.
 I like the stall holders.”

-One of the first interviews Islington Faces did in Camden Passage was with Vickie Farquharson, trainee manager at Gorilla Perfumery.
+One of the first interviews Islington Faces did in Camden Passage was with Vickie Farquharson, trainee manager at Gorilla Perfumery (which closed in 2016 after the unfortunate Angel flood).
 Just over the road there’s also the first ever branch of the Coffee Works Project, created by Peter Theoklitou, owner coffee works project from an Islington Family.
 His new branch has just opened at Blackfriars Road.

 CHAPEL STREET MARKET